Key takeaways

 Cloud computing

-The power of the cloud can give your app almost unlimited storage and processing capabilities.
-On top of that, cloud-based apps rely on microservices — a modular approach to building software.
+The power of cloud computing in healthcare can give your app almost unlimited storage and processing capabilities.
+On top of that, cloud-based apps rely on microservices or BaaS frameworks — a modular, pre-set approach to building software.
 Instead of creating an application from scratch, developers can use a selection of “blocks” that contain typical functionality.
 This speeds up the development process and makes adding new features easy.
 But the best part is that you can use cloud apps anywhere, as long as you have internet access.

 SaaS (software as a service) is an evolution of cloud technology.
 With SaaS, you get a cloud-based solution that’s tailored to your needs and use a subscription model to pay for the used services.